Verifying Pufferfish Privacy in Hidden Markov Models

-Algorithm~\ref{algorithm:lowerbound} first uses the mechanism M as the input to the testing tool StatDP, to obtain an interval $I$ whose left end point is $\epsilon$ with p-value$<0.05$ and the right end point is with p-value$=1$.
-As we mentioned before, the p-value just stands for certain probability to reject the null testing hypothesis.
-Testing can tell us with p-value$<0.05$, the mechanism doesn't satisfy corresponding $\epsilon$-differential privacy with high confidence and with p-value$=1$, the mechanism satisfies with high confidence.
-However, for the p-values in (0.05,1), testing is not able to give useful conclusions.
-This is where our tool can work out.
-With the help of binary search in the interval, FAIER can determine whether M satisfies $\epsilon$-differential privacy, given an $\epsilon$ in the interval.
-Thus we can get arbitrarily close to the lower bound for $\epsilon$ wrt. a given precision.
-For instance, we apply StatDP on Algorithm~\ref{algorithm:noisy-max} and the p-value graph of the mechanism is in Figure~\ref{figure:dRNM}.
-Then we choose interval $I = [1.21, 1.28]$ and apply our tool FAIER with binary search to verify $\epsilon$-differential privacy.
-Consequently, our tool reports that the lower privacy budget bound is $1.232$ (accurate to three decimal places), which means M doesn't satisfy $1.232$-differential privacy while it satisfies $1.233$-differential privacy.
-This is a witnessing example where testing first roughly examines the bound for the privacy budget and then verification precisely verifies the values in the bound.
-Finally the two approaches collaborate together to produce a much more precise and better lower bound.
+Algorithm~\ref{algorithm:lowerbound} first feeds mechanism $M$ as input to the testing tool StatDP, to obtain an interval $I$ whose left end point is $\epsilon$ with p-value $<0.05$ and right end point with p-value $=1$.
+StatDP can conclude if p-value$<0.05$, the mechanism doesn't satisfy $\epsilon$-differential privacy with high confidence and if p-value$=1$, the mechanism satisfies for sure.
+However, for other p-values, StatDP is not confident to give useful conclusions.
+Here is where our tool can work out --- FAIER can determine whether $M$ satisfies $\epsilon$-differential privacy, given any $\epsilon$.
+As a result we can combine to efficiently get arbitrarily close to the lower bound $\epsilon$ wrt. a given precision by binary search.
+For instance, we apply StatDP on Algorithm~\ref{algorithm:noisy-max} to get an interval $I = [1.34, 1.38]$ according to the p-value graph, and then apply our tool FAIER to verify $\epsilon$-differential privacy.
+Consequently, our tool reports the lower bound is $1.372$ (up to a precision of 0.001).